helium/HIP/0107-preventing-gaming-within-the-mobile-network.md

 Deployers who have an outdoor Wi-Fi Access Point asserted higher than 100 feet will need to update the assertion height to a maximum of 100 feet.

 ## Rationale and Alternatives
-One alternative is to give the MOBILE subDAO the power to ban hotspots, similar to how CrowdSpot operated on the IOT network.
-However, as there were flaws to that method, CrowdSpot no longer exists.
+One alternative is to give the MOBILE network the power to ban Hotspots, similar to how Crowdspot operated on the IOT network.
+However, as there were flaws to that method, Crowdspot no longer exists due to the overhead required to operate that particular implementation.

 ## Implementation Phases